What are international fees?

 Do the international fees vary based on aircraft size?

 International fees vary based on aircraft size.
 In many countries, fees are based on the weight of the aircraft.
 This won’t affect the handling costs of customs charges, which are billed on a per-passenger basis.

 There may also be additional taxes or security fees.
-For example, in Canada you’ll pay around $1,000 as a security fee.
-This is the case for light jets and large jets alike and is included as part of the international fee.
+For example, in Canada, you’ll pay around $1,000 as a security fee.
+This is the case for light jets and large jets alike, and it is included as part of the international fee.